codejutsu1/Hng-task-two/README.md

 # SAMPLE USAGE

 ## - POST create a person
 An endpoint to create a new person.
-It only required one parameter "name" and it must be a string.
+It only requires one parameter "name" and it must be a string.

     yourapp.com/api